Posted on: July 20, 2023

 This learning area asks adults to assist children to observe and understand the physical world around them and their community.
 By increasing a child’s interactions with new places, ideas and technology, adults can help them increase their awareness and knowledge beyond their home.

-Some activities to incorporate into daily life include visiting parks, libraries and museums to meet new people and places.
+Some activities to incorporate into daily life include visiting parks, libraries and museums to meet new people and see novel places.
 Another great activity is to share stories from a broad range of perspectives and places.

 Take a look at Sarah Watkin's Outdoor Play for Healthy Little Minds: Practical Ideas to Promote Children’s Wellbeing in the Early Years which includes adaptable and cost-effective activities designed to help children feel more confident and connected to the world around them.